pinglab-utils/APIcard/docs/index.md

 Application Programming Interfaces (APIs) are software intermediaries that enable two applications to communicate.
 Many biomedical knowledge bases and software tools support API access.

-We have compiled all API cards collected by students in **BioInfo 201-Winter, 2022, UCLA** class, conducted by **Pinglab UCLA**, as their class project into a unified document.The goal of this project is to:
+We have compiled all API cards collected by students in **BioInfo 201-Winter, 2022, UCLA** class, conducted by **Pinglab UCLA**, as their class project into a unified document.
+The goal of this project is to:

 - Learn which APIs are available for biomedical knowledge, software tools, or datasets, and how they can be accessed.
 - Describe how these APIs can be leveraged for omics-related data analysis workflows.